-If your regular doctor indicates that your hearing needs further examination, the audiologist at Professional Hearing Aid Service in Reston, Virginia, perform hearing tests to determine the type and severity of your hearing loss.
+If your regular doctor indicates that your hearing needs further examination, the audiologist at Professional Hearing & Balance Services in Reston, Virginia, perform hearing tests to determine the type and severity of your hearing loss.
 For insight into the cause of your hearing loss and guidance for appropriate treatment, call or make an appointment online today.

 What happens during a hearing test appointment?